 Nurses can study to become sonographers by completing certificate, associate's or bachelor's degree programs in diagnostic medical sonography.
 Although a nursing degree or certification is not required to become a sonographic or ultrasound technician, many sonography programs require a minimum of health care or nursing related education before enrolling.
-Candidates for the degree programs may need to have prerequisites such as certification as a nurse aid or have completed advanced science or math courses, while those seeking a certificate will need an undergraduate degree.
+Candidates for the degree programs may need to have prerequisites such as certification as a nurse's aide or have completed advanced science or math courses, while those seeking a certificate will need an undergraduate degree.

 Associate's Degree Programs in Sonography